 - emergency position indicator radio beacons (EPIRBs) can be hired from the Cradle Mt and Lake St Clair Visitor Centres, though you don’t really need one during peak season

 - biting insects (mosquitoes, wasps, flies, ants, etc.) pester hikers.
 Take the usual precautions — and bring salt solution to remove leeches.

 - you might see snakes sunning on the trail.
 Wear sturdy boots and thick gaiters if this worries you.
 Surprisingly, not many hikers are bitten.
 Surprising since all Tassie snakes are venomous.
 We saw many.

 - some huts have no good place to wash-up

 All year round Overland hikers need a National Parks Pass.
 You can pick those up at Cradle Mountain or Lake St Clair Visitor Centres.
-Cost A$30-60 or more, depending on which option you choose.
+Cost for that was an additional A$30 for 8 weeks in 2018.

 If you want a guided adventure, budget about A$2000 for the week.

 from Oct 1st 30 – May 31st you are required to: